Silverium/nextjs-products-drag-n-drop/README.md

 15. Document the requirements of the exercise
 16. Visual fixes and UX improvements
     - Navbar to be readable on dark and light settings
+    - Create a Card for the product and use it in products and grid pages